51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The workflow operates in a _Mission Directory_ that contains all of the files related to the mission, including source, scripts, internal `.miz` files, etc. A mission directory has the same name as the base mission.
-For example, the mission directory for a mission `Breaking_Bad.miz` would be `C:\Users\Raven\DCS_miz\Breaking_Bad`.
+For example, the mission directory for a mission `Breaking_Bad.miz` might be `C:\Users\Raven\DCS_miz\Breaking_Bad`.
 Due to scripting limitations, the full path to a mission directory should only contain alphanumeric, "-", and "_" characters.
 For example, `C:\Users\Raven\DCS Missions\Reactor #5 Strike` is not a valid mission directory name.

-> Just keep paths to alphanumeric, "-", and "_" characters, and we'll all be happy.
+> Just keep paths to alphanumeric, "-", and "_" characters, and everyone will be happy.

-The top level of a mission directory contains the following directories,
+The top level of a mission directory contains the following subdirectories,

 - `backup\` holds backups of the previous version of the `.miz` files generated by a mission build.